Three iterations of $(d-1)$-WL test distinguish non isometric clouds of $d$-dimensional points: Three iterations of 1-WL distinguish clouds in the plane

+We will start by describing the Reconstruction Algorithm, assuming that the initialization data is given.
+We will then show how to extract this data from $\chi_{1,S}^{(3)}$ in the Initialization Step bellow.

 \textbf{\emph{Reconstruction algorithm.}} Assume that initialization data $(d_0, M,M')$ is given.
 Our task is to determine $S$ up to isometry.
 Note that from $M$ we can determine $\|u\|$.
 Indeed, in $M$ there exists exactly one element whose first coordinate is $0$, and this element is $(0, \|u\|)$.
 Likewise, from $M^\prime$ we can determine $\|v\|$.
 We are also given $d_0 = d(u, v)$.
 Overall, we have all the distances between $0$, $u$, and $v$.
 Up to a rotation of $S$, there is only one way to put $u$, it has to be somewhere on the circle of radius $\|u\|$, centered at the origin.
 We fix any point of this circle as $u$.
 After that, there are at most two points where we can have $v$.
 More specifically, $v$ belongs to the intersection of two circles: one of radius $\|v\|$ centered at the origin, and the other of radius $d(u, v)$ centered at $u$.
 These two circles are different (remember that the cone condition includes a requirement that $u\neq 0$).
 Hence, they intersect by at most two points.
-These points are symmetric w.r.t.~the line that connects the centers of the 2 circles, i.e., $0$ and $u$.
+These points are symmetric w.r.t.~the line that connects the centers of the two circles, i.e., $0$ and $u$.
 Thus, up to a reflection through this line (which preserves the origin and $u$), we know where to put $v$.

 Henceforth, we can assume the coordinates of $u$ and $v$ are known to us.
-Note that at this point we have applied to $S$ a translation (to put the barycenter at the origin), a rotation (to fix $u$) and a reflection (to fix $v$).
+Note that so far, we have applied to $S$ a translation (to put the barycenter at the origin), a rotation (to fix $u$), and a reflection (to fix $v$).
 We claim that, up to this isometry, $S$ can be determined uniquely.

+Let $\mathsf{Refl}_u$ and $\mathsf{Refl}_v$ denote the reflections through the lines $(0, u)$ and $(0, v)$, respectively.
+We first observe that from $M$ we can restore each point of $S$ up to a reflection through the line $(0, u)$.
+Likewise, from $M^\prime$ we can do the same with respect to the line $(0,v)$.
+More precisely, we can compute the following multisets: